 No repayments are due under ESO's program unless and until there is a liquidity event involving the company that issued the shares, such as a sale or IPO.
 Even then, you are not at risk because repayment is never higher than whatever the stock is worth at that time.
-For more information regarding stock option taxes or how ESO can benefit you, please contact us at the ESO Fund.
 See this page for more information on how to estimate the cost of paying AMT.
-See this page for a summary of tax saving tips for stock options.
+For more information regarding ways to reduce stock option taxes or how ESO can benefit you, please contact us at the ESO Fund.